ESG FAQ

 As a global specialist in the digital transformation of energy management and automation, the Group places its expertise and solutions at the service of its customers to ensure that energy is safe, reliable, efficient, connected, and sustainable.
 The Group proposes an integrated offering of technologies and market-leading solutions tailored to customer needs, promoting the transition towards more electric, digital, decarbonized, and decentralized energy.
 Due to its business model, Schneider Electric is therefore uniquely positioned among the 1,000+ companies taking action for climate change because it acts on both sides of the equation:

-To demonstrate this positive impact, a Schneider Sustainability Impact indicator was launched in 2018 to quantify CO2 savings delivered to customers through the use of Schneider offers.
-The Group is committed to helping customers save and avoid 800 million tonnes of CO2 by 2025 and already achieved 553 million tonnes of CO2 in 2023.
+To demonstrate this positive impact, a Schneider Sustainability Impact indicator was launched in 2018 to quantify CO2 savings delivered to customers through the use of Schneider's offers.
+The Group is committed to helping customers save and avoid 800 million tonnes of CO2 thanks to EcoStruxture by 2025, and has already achieved 679 million tonnes of CO2 thanks to EcoStruxture in 2024 through good progress in Power Purchase Agreements services and Variable Speed Drives sales.

 Governance